amitkov-sudo/AI-Engineering/README.md

 Create a virtual environment, install what each notebook imports, and place any expected data files where the notebook points (or update the paths).

-## License & third-party material

-Learning resources, datasets, and platform-specific assets may be subject to their own terms.
-Use and redistribute them only in line with those licenses.